MotherNature/theladders-object-calisthenics/interactions.md

 + TheLadders should be able to get the job application report in either csv or html format.

 # In Progress

++ Jobseekers can apply to jobs posted by recruiters.
+    + There are 2 different kinds of Jobs posted by recruiters: JReq and ATS.
+    + ATS jobs do not require a resume to apply to them.
+    + JReq jobs require a resume to apply to them.
+    + Jobseekers should be able to apply to different jobs with different resumes.
+    + Jobseekers can not apply to a job with someone else’s resume.

 # Completed